tohagan/stlive/README.md

    - Open `app/views/Main.js` and change the Welcome message and save the file.
    - You should see the server reload the app and the new Welcome message displayed on the device.

+### Local Tunnels  (Experimental)

+You can use this to punch a hole in your firewall and expose the server to to a subdomain of [localtunnel.me](http://localtunnel.me).
+Use this to demo or test development versions of your app to external users or to connect your app server to device test farms.

+`$ stlive serve [-t|--localtunnel]` - Create an encrypted tunnel to localtunnel.me to expose as external service.

+On successful connection, the server will report it's URL endpoint as: http://<random>.localtunnel.me

+**SECURITY WARNING:** While the app server should in theory only expose content files as read only, there is some small risk that a security hole exists.
+NO penetration testing has been conducted. **No liability accepted.
+Use this feature at your own risk!**

 ### Configuration Options

-The first time you run this app it will create a **~/.stlive.config** file that defines common properties and plugins it will preconfigure in new apps.
-You can edit this file or use corresponding command line options to override these defaults.
+The first time you run this app it will create a **~/.stlive.config** file that defines default app settings.
+You can edit this file or use corresponding command line options to override any of these defaults.
 The properties are all documented with comments inside this file.
 You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
 For example, you can preconfigure these defaults that new projects will inherit:

 - Your company's reversed domain name (com.mycompany)
 - A set of commonly used PhoneGap plugins
 - Your PhoneGap Build service user name and password
 - Watch directories used by `stlive serve`
+- localtunnel: true  - Permently enables local tunnel
+- live: true

 ### Known Issues